aliab/circular-music-progressbar/README.md

 ## Description

 This Circular Progress bar is a designed and made for music players that need beautiful music progress bar.
+[Choosed for best of the day at uplabs.com](https://www.uplabs.com/posts/android-circular-music-progressbar)

 ## Usage